10+ reasons why overuse injuries are a pain

 - Treatment is poor outside of sport because the main focus of injury treatment is still acute injury.
 Sports injury medicine is different because it is more scientifically based and it needs to work to enable valuable sports men and women to return to play.
 Outside of sport, overuse injuries do not respond easily to treatment and the scientific basis for treatments is probably lacking so interventions are initiated on a risky trial and error basis.

 - As mentioned earlier, it is important to identify and address risk factors, however this can be difficult because some risk factors are very difficult to change because they are fixed anatomical features or social factors, such as pressure to work when unwell, which are outside an individual’s control.
 Inappropriate addressing of risk factors or other interventions can easily make things worse which can enable the ‘overuse syndrome’ to spread to another part of your body.

-- They can cause permanent damage and affect important functions of the body, such as the use of the hands, voice and walking and cause mental health issues.
+- They can cause permanent damage and affect important functions of the body, such as the use of the hands, voice and walking and affect the ability to work which can lead to mental health issues.

-However, the good news is that they are almost always completely preventable and these preventative approaches can be used to manage an existing overuse injury.
+However, the good news is that overuse injuries are almost always completely preventable and these preventative approaches can be used to manage an existing overuse injury.